panzerdp/dmitripavlutin.com/content/posts/118-closure-interview/index.md

 stack.items; // => [10]
 ```

-The problem with this stack implementation is that it exposes the `stack.items` property, and the user can modify this array directly.
+The problem with this stack implementation is that it exposes the `stack.items` property, and thus anyone could modify this array directly.
 That breaks the encapsulation of stack implementation.

 Refactor the above stack implementation, using the concept of closure, such that there is no way to access `items` array outside of `createStack()` function scope: